Sahara (2005 film): Marketing

 To promote the film, actor Matthew McConaughey drove his own Airstream trailer (painted with a large Sahara movie poster on each side) across America, stopping at military bases and many events such as the Daytona 500 (to Grand Marshal the race), premiering the movie to fans, signing autographs, and doing interviews at each stop.
 The trip's highlights were shown on an E! channel special to coincide with the film's release.
 McConaughey also kept a running blog of his trip on MTV's entertainment website.

 According to McConaughey, this film was intended to be the first in a franchise based on Clive Cussler's Dirk Pitt novels similarly to James Bond, but the poor box-office performance has stalled plans for a sequel.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 37% based on 175 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, Sahara has an approval rating of 37% based on 175 reviews, with an average rating of 5.2/10.
 The website's critics consensus reads: "A mindless adventure flick with a preposterous plot."
 Metacritic assigned the film a weighted average score of 41 out of 100, based on 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Roger Ebert of The Chicago Sun-Times gave Sahara a 3 stars out of 4 review, agreeing the core storyline was ridiculous and derivative but nonetheless enjoying the film's "absurd but entertaining action sequences".